 Shannon Levine has been practicing the cello since she was ten.
 She completed her Bachelor of Arts in Music at Gustavus Adolphus College, St. Peter, Minnesota (with a detour through the chemistry department along the way).
 In 2008, she earned a Master of Music degree in Cello Performance from Illinois State University in Normal, Illinois; while she was there she participated in orchestra and numerous chamber ensembles.
 Mrs. Levine was a group class and individual lesson teacher for Illinois State’s String Project program, which provides instruction to school-age children on violin, viola, and cello, under the supervision of Master Teachers Dr. Katherine Lewis and Dr. Adriana Ransom.
 After graduation, Mrs. Levine stayed in central Illinois, teaching private lessons and mixed-instrument group classes.
 She also performed with numerous local ensembles, including the Millikin-Decatur Symphony, the Illinois Symphony, and the Peoria Symphony Orchestra.

 Mrs. Levine has completed Suzuki teacher training through cello book 5 at the American Suzuki Institute, the Chicago Suzuki Institute and the Ithaca Suzuki Institute under teacher trainers Jean Dexter, Barbara Wampner, Sally Gross, Pam Devenport and Carol Tarr.
-Shannon lives in Buffalo with her husband and fellow faculty member David, and their daughter Anna.
+Shannon lives in Buffalo with her husband and fellow faculty member David, and their daughters Anna and Miriam.

 Buffalo Suzuki Strings faculty, Elizabeth (Lizzie) Ruth has been studying piano since the age of 6.
 She graduated with a Bachelor’s in Music in piano pedagogy and accompaniment from SUNY Buffalo State.
 During Lizzie’s time there she studied with Dr. Emily Boyce, and had the opportunity to participate in Master classes with Dr. Humpherey from Eastman School of Music.
 Lizzie also studied accompaniment with Dr. Emily Boyce, Dr. Holy Bewlay, Ivan Docanko, and Dr. Abbie Rockwood and had the opportunity to student accompany various choirs as well as voice labs.
 She has also attended collaboration workshops taught by Dr. Allison d’Amato, Ivan Docanko, and Robert Strauss.
 Lizzie has received awards in music such as Award for Excellence in Music in 2014 and Honorary Student Award in 2016.
 She has been part of the Philharmonia Orchestra as a violinist as well as accompanied in the Buffalo State Wind Ensemble and Chorals.
 Lizzie is currently pursuing a Master’s degree in Music Education at University at Buffalo as well as a Master’s in Piano Collaboration from SUNY Fredonia.